Research Report | View Full Analysis

 Analysis based on 20+ years of historical data from FRED economic indicators.

-Economic Categories Analyzed: Inflation , Real Estate, Commodities, Retail, Manufacturing, Interest Rates & Bond Yields, Labor, GDP, Currency
+Economic Categories Analyzed: Retail, Manufacturing, Inflation , Real Estate, Labor, Commodities, Interest Rates & Bond Yields, Currency, GDP

 The following diagram visualizes the causal relationships between economic categories.
 Arrows indicate the direction of causality, with colors representing relationship strength.